nwplus/HealthX-logistics-package/Participant_Experience/volunteer_info_package.md

 ### Communication

-Communication is key, and **all volunteers must be part of [our awesome Slack workspace!](https://bit.ly/2P0IqMC)** Please register and log-in as soon as possible, as well as **set your display name to "<insert name here> (volunteer)"**.
+Communication is key, and **all volunteers must be part of our awesome Slack workspace!** Please register and log-in as soon as possible, as well as **set your display name to "name (volunteer)"**.
 This way we can add you to our *private* **#volunteer** channel.
 Additionally, please read through the following information to be prepared for the hackathon when you arrive:

-1. Arrive 10-15 minutes early and check in with any of the nwPlus organizers in the Organizer/Volunteer room (**`ROOM`**) - here you will also receive your volunteer name tag and t-shirt which you will wear for the duration of your shifts.
+1. Arrive 10-15 minutes early and check in with any of the nwPlus organizers in the Organizer/Volunteer room - here you will also receive your volunteer name tag and t-shirt which you will wear for the duration of your shifts.
 Feel free to leave your stuff here, this room will be monitored at all times. 🪐
 2. Head off to your assigned shift location.
 Once there, report to the "boss" of your shift and await further instructions. 🌝
 3. Feel free to message the **#volunteers-photographers** channel on Slack or reach out to nwPlus organizers if you are lost or need any help! 🙋
 4. During your shift, do not be afraid to let the nwPlus organizers know if you have any questions or concerns about your task, including if you are feeling tired or unwell and in need of a break.
 Your own health and safety come first! 💪